rtgodwin/rtgodwin.github.io/dnd/session4.md

 ## Hydrathistle

 There has been a shortage and the last time Fala tried to collect they were almost killed.
 Need you to escort them.
 12 Stirges in a swamp outside town.

-Start asking around for a fence - Zhentarim or Xanathar guild.
-Need to be a member.

-## Buy some poison

-Poison is expensive because it is highly illegal, although it is a relatively simple formula.
-Lesser Poison, Vial (25 GP).
-One use, DC 12 Constitution, for 1d4 damage.
-Can ask Fala how to make it for a cheaper source.

-DC17 Investigation: find it.
-Otherwise, must join Zhentarim guild to obtain it (although they don't sell it openly).

 ## Quest to join Zhentarim